 Figure 1.
 This shows the inherent problem with a conventional caravan.
 If one part of the rig yaws it causes the other to yaw in the opposite manner.
 Pic: copyright RV Books, Mitchell Island, NSW, Australia. rvbooks.com.au

 Locating the hitch over the tow vehicle’s rear axle/s eliminated side forces (Figure 2) solved the problem.
 It led to the semi-trailer concept.
 The transport industry adopted it world-wide.
 It has used it ever since.

 Figure 2.
 The fifth wheel concept.
 Yawing of one or other part of the rig barely affects the other.
 Pic: rvbooks.com.au

 Early vehicles used for towing rarely exceeded 30-40 mph (approx. 50-65 km/h).
 Nevertheless, their overhung hitches caused rollovers.
-Curiously, early travel trailer makers and owners seemed unaware of this – let alone the known cause.
+Curiously, early caravan makers and owners seemed unaware of this – let alone the known cause.
 Many still are!

 It was initially believed that excess trailer weight relative to the towing vehicle was a major concern.
 It is only recently realised that excess trailer length is an even greater issue.
 Furthermore, poor loading and excess speed are always involved.